Close

 Food safety is of the utmost importance to processors and food businesses, not only because of the risk to human health but in terms of business reputation and profits.
 Preventing contamination of any kind is therefore an essential part of quality assurance in food processing.
-Today, we’re going to investigate some different examples of physical contamination of food and how to prevent them in your processing line.
+Today, we’re going to investigate some different examples of physical contaminants in food and how to prevent them in your processing line.

 Overview:

-The 3 (or 4) types of food contamination
+The 4 types of food hazards

 Traditionally, there are three main types of food contamination: physical, chemical and biological.
 However, it is becoming increasingly common today to refer to four types: chemical, microbial (biological), physical, and allergenic.
+The type of contamination refers to how they are contaminated during food production:

 1. Chemical

+Chemical contamination can occur when foreign chemicals enter the food production area.
 Chemical contaminants include mycotoxins, pesticide residues, and other industrial and environmental contaminants.

 2. Biological